mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/11-navigation_and_ui.md

 **Step 1**

 1. Login to a Mattermost server on a mobile device
-2. Tap on the hamburger menu to open the left sidebar
+2. Open the channel with playbooks.
 3. Verify the "Playbooks" option is visible and tap on it

 **Expected**